ISISNeutronMuon/SScanSS-2/docsrc/idf.rst

 Key                Type                               Optional (Default Value) Description
 ================== ================================== ======================== ===========
-name               string                             Required                 Unique name of object default_collimator string                             Optional (zero array)    Name of the default collimator diffracted_beam    array of floats                    Required                 Normalized vector of the diffracted beam positioner         string                             Optional (None)          Name of positioner the detector is attached to.
+name               string                             Required                 Unique name of object default_collimator string                             Optional (None)          Name of the default collimator diffracted_beam    array of floats                    Required                 Normalized vector of the diffracted beam positioner         string                             Optional (None)          Name of positioner the detector is attached to.
 ================== ================================== ======================== ===========